Batmoose/syncAsync/README.md

 ####syncAsync executes groups of functions in parallel, and chains multiple such groups in series.

 ****
 ######In the examples below, letters represent functions.
-Each function is passed function `done` which is executed once to signal that the function has finished executing.
+Each argument is passed a function `done` which is executed once to signal sAs to proceed.
 For example:

     function a(done){